The accidental discovery of French pharmacy beauty while traveling has completely changed my skin — and my perspective.

 Caudalie Beauty Elixir: This is tough to list as an essential because it’s a bit pricey, but I picked up a small bottle of this and it’s my favorite little luxury.
 It works as a toner and refresher, similar to a thermal water, but with essential oils it just smells lovely and acts as a pick-me-up when I’m feeling sick or tired (often when traveling, especially for long journeys in a plane or car.)

 Avene Thermal Water Spray: Again, the skeptic in me thought: why would I buy and carry around water to spray on my face?
 First I can’t wash my face with tap water and now I have to spray it with special water from a can?
 Alas, I bought a tiny bottle to try — and fell in love.
 It’s literally adding moisture to the skin, but there’s something else about this water that soothes, smooths, and softens my face and calms my sensitive skin.
-I love to spray it on after cleansing or if my face feels particularly dry.
+I love to spray it on after cleansing (and while on a plane!) or if my face feels particularly dry.

 - Caudalie Instant Detox Mask: my favorite face mask.
 Feels indulgent and cooling.
 (All Caudalie products are available in the US, but so, so much cheaper if you buy in France.)